 Industry Analysis & Industry Trends

 The recession had a particularly negative effect on employment and recruiting agencies, with high unemployment rates dampening demand.
 As a result, agencies have been using competitive-pricing tactics to gain new clients and retain existing ones.
-This factor led to a decline in profit during the recession, but improving demand is expected to boost margins.
-The future looks brighter for agencies, with demand for workers expected to return along with greater outsourcing of employment placement services... purchase to read more
+This factor led to a decline in profit during the recession, but improving demand is expected to boost margins... purchase to read more